V-Sekai/manuals/decisions/20230602-pmx-module-integration.md

 1. **Manual integration of the PMX module**: Instead of using `git subrepo`, manually copy and integrate the PMX module into the V-Sekai project.
 This option is less efficient and harder to maintain, as it requires manual updates and synchronization with the original PMX repository.

-2. **Using Git Submodules**: Use Git submodules to include the PMX module in the V-Sekai project.
+2. **Using Git Submodules**: Use `git submodule` to include the PMX module in the V-Sekai project.
 While this approach allows for easier updates and maintenance, it can be more complex to set up and manage compared to `git subrepo`.

 3. **Creating a separate plugin**: Develop the PMX module as a standalone plugin that users can install and enable in their projects.
 This option reduces the complexity of the core V-Sekai project but may result in less seamless integration and increased setup effort for users.